saharshgoenka/cse360_helloworld/README.md

 # cse360_helloworld
 This repository is to serve as CSE360 GitHub tutorial.

-Commit done by Saharsh Goenka.
+This commit was done by Saharsh Goenka.